Our aims and objectives

 As well as addressing the scientific community, ECNP provides guidance and information to the general public on matters relevant to brain research and brain disorders.

-ECNP offers a range of special incentives to the participants of the congress: Members, Developing countries (CDE) and Early Career Scientists.
+ECNP offers a range of special fees to the participants of the congress: members, individuals who are resident in a Country with a Developing Economy (CDE) and Early Career Scientists.
 More info here.

 Liaison with other key organisations in the field